Blayney Shire: Current composition and election method

 Blayney Shire Council is composed of seven councillors elected proportionally as a single ward.
 All councillors are elected for a fixed four-year term of office.
 The mayor is elected by the councillors at the first meeting of the council.
-The most recent election was held on 4 December 2021, and the makeup of the council is as follows:
+The most recent election was held on 14 September 2024, and the makeup of the council is as follows:

-The current Council, elected in 2021, in order of election, is:
+The current Council, elected in 2024, is: